KonkilA/rota.py/README.md

 =======
 Python based rota generator.

 This is in development by a computer science first year, so don't expect perfection.
+The script, given a list of names and tasks, fairly and randomly allocates tasks to names for a given timescale.

 Installation & Configuration
 ----------------------------